Fauna of New Guinea: History

 Papua New Guinea is a large island located north of Australia, and south-east of Asia.
 It is part of the Australian Plate, known as Sahul, and once formed part of the supercontinent Gondwana.
 The origin of most New Guinea fauna is closely linked to Australia.
 Gondwana began to break up 140 million years ago, and Sahul separated from Antarctica 50 million years ago.
 As it drifted north, New Guinea moved into the tropics.

 Throughout Papua New Guinea's geological history there have been many land connections with Australia.
 These have occurred during glaciations in various ice ages.
-Four occurred during the Pleistocene; the last of which was severed 10,000 years ago.
-At this time, a number species existed on both land masses, and many plants and animals thus crossed from Australia to Papua New Guinea and vice versa.
-Many later became isolated as the connection ended, then further evolving to the new environment and becoming distinct species.
+Four occurred during the Pleistocene, the last of which was severed 10,000 years ago.
+At this time, a number of species existed on both land masses, and many plants and animals thus crossed from Australia to Papua New Guinea and vice versa.
+Many later became isolated as the connection ended, then further adapted to the new environment and became distinct species.